 9 best Siesta Key fishing spots

-Here is my list of the 9 best Siesta Key fishing spots.
-After over twenty five years of running fishing charters on Siesta Key, I have learned all of the best places to fish, and I am sharing them here.
+Here is Capt Jim Klopfer’s list of the 9 best Siesta Key fishing spots.
+After over twenty five years of running fishing charters on Siesta Key, Capt Jim has learned all of the best places to fish, and is sharing them here.
 Siesta Key offers visiting anglers the opportunity to catch a variety of species from both shore and from a boat.

 Capt Jim has written a very long and comprehensive post on fishing in Sarasota.
 It covers every aspect including tackle, rigging, lures and baits, techniques, locations, and species.
 Anglers can read it HERE.

 The 9 best siesta Key fishing spots are as follows; Bay Island Park, Shell Rd, Robert’s Bay, Siesta Key Beaches, Phillippi Creek, Stickney Pt., Pt. of Rocks, Little Sarasota Bay, and Turtle Beach.
 These spots will produce for anglers at various times of year, depending on conditions.

 Capt Jim has been a fishing guide in Sarasota, Florida since 1991.
 Anglers who are interested in purchasing the equipment that he uses and writes about in his articles can do so HERE on the PRODUCTS page.
 Here is a video covering the same information,